tunjid/treeNav/readme.md

 ## Introduction

 TreeNav is a kotlin multiplatform experiment for representing app navigation with tree like data structures.
+This library is merely a declaration of interfaces and well tested types.
+Integration is open ended and left to the consuming application.
+An example of such an implementation can be found [here](https://github.com/tunjid/me).

-The basic unit is a `Node` declaration.
+The basic type defined is the `Node` interface.

 ```kotlin
 interface Node {